 - Seek a trusted adviser outside the City to talk about reporting their concerns.

 - After making an internal report and waiting 30 days, report improper governmental actions outside of the City.

 The law contains strong anti-retaliation provisions:

-- Employees who in good faith, report a concern, cooperate in an investigation or are mistakenly believed to have reported or cooperated, all have the right to be free from retaliation.
+- Employees who in good faith, report an improper governmental action, cooperate in an investigation or are mistakenly believed to have reported or cooperated, all have the right to be free from retaliation.